ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The collected CDDL is in {{collected-cddl}}.

+This document only defines an encapsulation, not a security format.
+It is the responsibility of the CMW user to ensure that the CMW contents have the necessary security protection.
+Security considerations are discussed in {{seccons}}.

 ## CMW Record {#type-n-val}

 The format of the CMW record is shown in {{fig-cddl-record}}.